Statement execution

 6. Detailed item info

-The SQL Query History has a convenient interface for getting all the necessary information about each statement.
+Query History has a convenient interface for getting all the necessary information about each statement.
 It is easy to sort information by each parameter field as well as perform customization of the displayed columns.
 Select the Column Chooser menu item after right-clicking blank space in the grid header and drag the columns.

 7. Search filter

 This feature allows filtering executed statements by the text key entry.
 This option will be very useful for DBAs who often have to work with a large number of requests.
-Enter the required characters in the Search field, and SQL Query History will display the results immediately.
+Enter the required characters in the Search field, and Query History will display the results immediately.

 8. Export to CSV

-9. Copy from SQL Query History
+9. Copy from Query History

 You can copy from the lower Query Text pane.
 To do that, select the text and press Ctrl+C.